SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

       </td>

       <td>
-        Enter a custom name which can be used in the API request instead of using the shipping account ID when connecting to us.
+        Enter a custom name which can be used when connecting to us.
 Therefore, it is recommend that this name must be memorable and available for reference purposes.
       </td>
     </tr>